Volunteer with us

 The 15-inch (380mm) diameter shells were approximately 5ft 3in long (1.6m) and weighed 1938 lbs (900 kg).
 Shells were stored in racks in the four heavily reinforced magazines, two for each gun.
 Overhead cranes stacked the arriving shells and manoeuvred the stored shells onto trolleys, pulled by small diesel tractor vehicles, for delivery to the gun.

-The two guns were served by branch railway lines from Martin Mill, with the lines splitting at each emplacement to pass both in front and behind the gun.
+The two guns were served by a branch railway line from Martin Mill, with the line splitting at the 'Jane' emplacement to pass both in front and behind the gun.
 The lines behind the gun emplacement were used primarily for shell delivery to the magazines, those in front for heavy-duty rail-mounted cranes for barrel replacement.
 Although these were mostly removed during demolition, the remains of the rails can be seen in the concrete emplacement of ‘Jane’ today.
+The rail lines at Clem ran in front of the gun only but served the same purposes.

-Buildings alongside the gun emplacement housed the compressor (for clearing the barrel with compressed air after firing), hydraulic pumps (to power the hydraulic rotation and barrel elevation gear), maintenance equipment and spares, lamps for emergency lighting and weapons to defend the emplacement against possible parachutist attacks.
+Buildings alongside the gun emplacement housed the compressor (for clearing the barrel of hot fragments with compressed air after firing), maintenance equipment and spares, lamps for emergency lighting and weapons to defend the emplacement against possible parachutist attacks.

-Behind the gun, on the landward side of the shell delivery rail lines, was the crew shelter and accommodation Nissen huts, protected by deep bund walls.
+Behind the gun, was the crew shelter and accommodation Nissen huts.
 Unlike the German coastal guns, there were no reinforced concrete defences – protection was provided by the natural topography, earth bunds and camouflage – the truncated supports for which are still visible.

 As with most other coastal emplacements, Wanstone battery was equipped with a deep shelter and plotting room.
 The deep shelters were mainly tunnels excavated into the chalk by the Royal Engineers while the plotting rooms were built as ‘cut and cover’ concrete structures by the construction companies.
 The sites were powered by mains electricity from the high voltage supply via substations located nearby and mains water was laid on from St Margaret’s.